cis1912/website/content/lectures/lec01.md

 IP is the lowest level of abstraction that we will uncover in this course.
 You can think of an IP address as a single atomic element that lives on a network.
 A computer is given a IP address that consists of four octets (32 bits of data) separated by dots.
 A subnet is a subset of all IP addresses available.
 The IP ranges given for Loopback and Private IPs below represent subnets, but a subnet can be any range of IPs.

-There are a few special IP addresses that you might become familiar with:
+There are a few special subnets that you might become familiar with:
 - Loopback: IP addresses on the local machine.
   - 127.0.0.0 - 127.255.255.255 (127.0.0.0/8)
 - Private: Only for devices on the inside of the local network, are never surfaced publicly